traject/traject_sequel_writer/README.md

 null will be inserted for that column.
 Keys in the output_hash that don't match output columns will be ignored.

+Note that traject output_hash's have values that are arrays of potentially multiple values.
+If multiple values are present, they will be joined with a comma or with set `sequel_writer.internal_delimiter`.
+For non-string type db fields, this will probably raise.
+`traject_sequel_writer` also accepts single values in output_hash as an alternative, which isn't really traject's API, but experimenting to see if it's helpful rather than confusing to accept this alternate too.

 ### All settings

 * `sequel_writer.connection_string` : [Sequel connection string](http://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html)